UFC 263: Adesanya vs. Vettori 2 | Event Profile, Full Results & Legacy

 What happened with Paul Craig and Jamahal Hill?

 Craig locked in a triangle choke from his guard at 4:55 of round one.
-Hill, instead of tapping, tried to power out of the choke; Craig then secured an arm-triangle position and bent Hill's right arm in a way that produced a visible snap of the humerus.
+Hill tried to power out; Craig secured an arm-triangle position and bent Hill's right arm in a way that produced a visible snap of the humerus.
 Hill could not continue.
-The submission was one of the most graphic in modern UFC history and was later identified by Hill as the moment that effectively reset his career trajectory.
 He went on to win the light-heavyweight title at UFC 283 in January 2023.

 How does UFC 263 compare to UFC 262?